fredzannarbor/fredzannarbor/_posts/2020-09-07-Jekyll-smart-resume.md

 ## Using Jekyll Collections

 Jekyll includes a neat concept called "Collections" of related documents.
 In this example, I show how to use Jekyll Collections to create different views of your experience through whatever prism is most important at the moment.

-As I figured out how to achieve my goals, I leaned heavily on [the core Jekyll documentation for Collections](https://jekyllrb.com/docs/collections/), which is is quite good and includes [a step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/09-collections/).
+[The core Jekyll documentation for Collections](https://jekyllrb.com/docs/collections/), which is quite good and includes [a step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/09-collections/).

-My concept requires that I add two Collections to my site's default: Accomplishments and Employers.
+To build a multipurpose "smart" resume, I will add two Collections to my local Jekyll website: Accomplishments and Employers.
 Then I will use Jekyll's Liquid template language to filter bullets in and out depending on situation.

 The procedure is as follows.

-1. Create directories _accomplishments and _employers in your Jekyll site root.
+Create directories _accomplishments and _employers in the Jekyll site root.
 The underscores are required in the directory names.

-2. Modify _config.yml by inserting the following anywhere:
+Modify _config.yml by inserting the following anywhere:
 ```
 accomplishments:
   output: true